artttj/laravel5-5-helm-kubernetes/README.md

 ## Laravel 5-5 example ##

 **Laravel 5-5 example** is a tutorial application showing how to run and maintain laravel on kubernetes.
-It will allow you to quickly get a database and SSL-enabled wepage with a database and sticky sessions  working within 10 minutes which can then be tailored to your requirements.
+It will allow you to quickly get an SSL-enabled wepage with a database and sticky sessions working within 10 minutes which can then be tailored to your requirements.

 Suggested improvements are welcome as are PRs.
 There isn't much available online for laravel + kubernetes together, however this presentation is probably the best material <https://www.slideshare.net/WilliamStewart20/kubernetes-laravel-and-kubernetes> and the following tutorial from Bitnami is useful also <https://docs.bitnami.com/kubernetes/how-to/deploy-php-application-kubernetes-helm/>.